Olatubosun/rocksdb.docs/RocksDB-Contribution-Guide.md

+# Before Contribution
+Before contributing to RocksDB, please make sure that you are able to CLA.
+Your change will not be merged unless you have proper CLA signed.
+See https://code.facebook.com/cla for more information.

 # Basic Development Workflow

 As most open-source projects in github, RocksDB contributors work on their fork, and send pull requests to RocksDB’s facebook repo.
 After a reviewer approves the pull request, a RocksDB team member at Facebook will merge it.